axelerant/engineering/drupal.md

 ## Site Building

 All configuration on a Drupal website should be built as logical features.
-These features should be split in logical feature modules all stored in `custom` directory or a `features` directory.
+These features should be split in logical feature modules all stored in `features` directory.

 ## Writing Modules